 Yoga Weekend for Hope?

-I have been holding residential spring, autum and winter yoga weekends at Commonwork for nearly 20 years.
+I have been holding residential spring, autum and winter yoga weekends at Bore Place for over 20 years.
 This year, I am offering a summer yoga weekend, Yoga Weekend for Hope.
 The weekend package, priced at only £395, includes:

-2 night’s twin-share B&B accommodation at Commonwork (Friday and Saturday);
+2 night’s twin-share B&B accommodation at Bore Place (Friday and Saturday);

 Dinner on Friday and Saturday

-On Sunday, I will be teaching a morning Yang Yoga class and an afternoon Yin Yoga class, with brunch served in between them.
+On Sunday, I will be teaching a day of Yang and Yin Yoga.